zammad/zammad-user-documentation/basics/work-with-tickets/create-tickets.rst

    Ticket creation with customer suggestion based on search.

 After setting a customer in the ticket create dialog, the customer sidebar automatically opens.
-You can see additional customer information and also a hint about the currently opened tickets of the customer.
+You can see additional customer information including a hint about the currently opened tickets of the customer.

 .. figure:: /images/basics/service-ticket/create-ticket-customer-sidebar.png